Spatial Transforms

 6 Resources

-7 To-Do
+7 References

 1 Spatial decorrelation

 Spatial transforms used in image and video compression exploit the statistical correlation (and perceptual redundancy1) that the pixels show as a consequence of the spatial (2D) correlation that is present in most of the images (and video frames).
-For example, some areas of an image can occur more than once (in the same image).
+For example, some textures of an image can occur more than once (in the same image).
 Also, usually happens that neighbor pixels have similar values.

 2 Benefits of spatial transforms